CesiumGS/3d-tiles/Styling/README.md

 * `'Cesium'`, `"Cesium"`
 * `Color('#00FFFF')`

+Explicit `Boolean`, `Number`, and `String` constructor functions are not supported.

+Array expressions are not supported.

 #### Number

 Like JavaScript, numbers can be `NaN` or `Infinity`.
 The following test functions are supported: